Tags: Certified Organic Heirloom Open Pollinated

 In 2017 we did a selection project with Seminole as part of a Producer SARE grant we received for work with winter squash.
 We grew 42 plants at Sycamore Farm, each trained and evaluated separately for Downy Mildew, Bacterial Wilt and yield.
 The top 20 plants were then evaluated for eating quality.
 We noticed that none of the fruits had off flavors, which we often find with butternuts.
 The brix and dry matter were quite good for the top selections.
 We think this work will go a long way to improve the quality of the variety!

-Grown by Living Energy Farm; certified organic by QCS.
+Grown by Living Energy Farm; certified organic.

 Story of this Seed: